-An n-Venn diagram is symmetric if it consists of n congruent curves C_1, C_2, \ldots, C_n where each successive curve is obtained from its predecessor by a $2\pi i/n$ rotation about a fixed point x.
-We will think of distinct curves as having distinct colours.
+An n-Venn diagram is symmetric if it consists of n congruent curves C_1, C_2, \ldots, C_n where each successive curve is obtained from its predecessor by a rotation of 360i/n degrees about a fixed point x.
+We think of distinct curves as having distinct colours.
 Henderson [6] proved that a necessary condition for the existence of symmetric n-Venn diagrams is that n be prime.
-This condition is also sufficient: Griggs, Killian, and Savage recently gave a construction for symmetric Venn diagrams for any prime n [3] - a construction based on symmetric chain decompositions of the boolean lattice.
+This condition is also sufficient: Griggs et al. recently gave a construction for symmetric Venn diagrams for any prime n [3]-a construction based on symmetric chain decompositions of the boolean lattice.

-Given a ray emanating from x a symmetric diagram may be partitioned into n sectors (sometimes referred to as "pie-slices") by taking the regions sliced by rotating the ray by $2\pi/n$ radians for i = 1, 2, ..., n.
+Given a ray emanating from x, a symmetric diagram may be partitioned into n sectors (sometimes referred to as "pie-slices") by taking the regions sliced by rotating the ray by 360i/n degrees for $i=1,2,\ldots,n$.
 The only difference between successive sectors is a permutation π of the curve colours.
 As observed by Ruskey [7], π must be a circular permutation.